cph-cachet/carp.sensing-flutter/carp_mobile_sensing/README.md

 However, the [CARP Mobile Sensing App](https://github.com/cph-cachet/carp.sensing-flutter/tree/master/apps/carp_mobile_sensing_app) provides a **MUCH** better example of how to use the framework in a Flutter BLoC architecture, including good documentation of how to do this.

-Below is a small primer in the use of CAMS.
+Below is a small primer in the use of CAMS for a very simple sampling study running locally on the phone.
+This example is similar to the [example app](https://github.com/cph-cachet/carp.sensing-flutter/blob/master/carp_mobile_sensing/example/lib/main.dart) app.

 Following [`carp_core`](https://pub.dev/documentation/carp_core/latest/), a CAMS study can be configured, deployed, executed, and used in different steps:

 1. Define a [`SmartphoneStudyProtocol`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/SmartphoneStudyProtocol-class.html).
-2. Deploy this protocol to a [`DeploymentService`](https://pub.dev/documentation/carp_core/latest/carp_core_deployment/DeploymentService-class.html).
+2. Deploy this protocol to the [`SmartPhoneClientManager`](https://pub.dev/documentation/carp_mobile_sensing/latest/runtime/SmartPhoneClientManager-class.html).
-3. Get a study deployment for the phone and start executing this study deployment using a [`SmartPhoneClientManager`](https://pub.dev/documentation/carp_mobile_sensing/latest/runtime/SmartPhoneClientManager-class.html).
-4. Use the generated data (called `measurements`) locally in the app or specify how and where to store or upload it using a [`DataEndPoint`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/DataEndPoint-class.html).
+3. Use the generated data (called `measurements`) locally in the app or specify how and where to store or upload it using a [`DataEndPoint`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/DataEndPoint-class.html).

-As a mobile sensing framework running on a phone, CAMS could be limited to support only step 3 and 4.
-However, to support the 'full cycle', CAMS also supports 1-2.
-This allows for local creation, deployment, and execution of study protocols (which in many [applications](https://carp.cachet.dk/#applications) have shown to be useful).
+4. Control the execution of the study, like calling [`start`](https://pub.dev/documentation/carp_mobile_sensing/latest/runtime/SmartPhoneClientManager/start.html).

 ### Defining a `SmartphoneStudyProtocol`